bodo-ai/Bodo/docs/source/install.rst

 (example tutorial `here <https://mpitutorial.com/tutorials/running-an-mpi-cluster-within-a-lan/>`_).

 For best performance, MPI usually needs to be configured to launch one process per physical core.
+This avoids potential resource contention between processes (due to high efficiency of MPI).
 For example, a cluster of four nodes, each with 16 physical cores, would use 64 MPI processes::

     $ mpiexec -n 64 python example.py